 Many people believe that those who carry knives are simply criminals and that what is needed to stop this behaviour is more police officers on the streets.

-However some experts argue that often it is a fear of gangs and crime that leads to young people carrying knives, because they believe it will help to keep them safe.
+Some experts argue that often it is a fear of gangs and crime that leads to young people carrying knives, because they believe it will help to keep them safe.

-However, others say that young people get involved with gangs and knife crime because they lack opportunities in life.
+Others say that young people get involved with gangs and knife crime because they lack opportunities in life.

 They say there are too few services provided to help and support young people, including education, mental health services and youth centres.
 They believe that improving these services would help cut the amount of violent crime.

 In March 2018, it was announced that a series of adverts aimed at 10 to 21-year-olds - paid for by the government - would would be put on social media and digital channels to try to make young people more aware of the dangers of knife crime.
 Posters would also be put up in cities in England where knife crime is more common.

 Patrick Green, head of the Ben Kinsella Trust (a charity that works to tackle knife crime), said it is "vitally important" that young people understand the dangers associated with carrying a knife.